sarstas/Personal-costs/README.md

 the amount of money.
 The data goes to the dashboard, the list is split using pagination The application also has a special circular diagram for visualizing costs, it takes data from dashboard

+What is it needed for?
+- for maintenance and further reporting of spent funds How will it be useful?
+- It is convenient to control expenses in the application, plan large purchases and expenses for the coming months
+How does it work?
+- the user enters the date of expenses through the form, from the drop-down list selects the category for which the funds were spent, and the amount spent.
+As a result, the entry is added to the list and the pie chart is rendered in the same way.

 ## Installation and launch
 ```sh
 - To install, you need to clone the repository on your computer.